 1997-2001 - Deputy Attorney General of the United States.
 He is the first African American to hold this position.

 2001-2008 - Litigation partner with Covington & Burling LLP.

-December 1, 2008 - President-elect Barack Obama nominates Holder to be Attorney General of the United States.
+December 1, 2008 - President-elect Obama nominates Holder to be attorney general of the United States.

-February 3, 2009 - Is sworn as Attorney General of the United States by Vice President Joe Biden.
+February 3, 2009 - Is sworn in as attorney general of the United States by Vice President Joe Biden.

-February 18, 2009 - In his first major speech since being confirmed, Holder makes a controversial remark calling the United States a "nation of cowards" for not discussing race.
+February 18, 2009 - In his first major speech since being confirmed, Holder makes a controversial remark calling the United States a “nation of cowards” for not discussing race relations.

 October 12, 2011 - The House Oversight and Government Reform Committee issues a subpoena for communications from Holder and other Justice Department officials relating to Operation Fast and Furious.

 December 2, 2011 - About 1,400 pages of internal documents on Operation Fast and Furious are released by the Justice Department.